thma/WhyHaskellMatters/README.md

 This style comes much closer to the mathematical definition and is typically more readable, as it helps to avoid nested `if ... then ... else ...` constructs.

-Pttern matching can not only be used for numeric values but for any other data types.
+Pattern matching can not only be used for numeric values but for any other data types.
 We'll see some more examples shortly.

 ## Dealing with Lists